Neural Network Architecture for Credibility Assessment of Textual Claims: CREDO: Methodology and Architecture

 Keywords provide us with most of the significant information contained in the article.
 Hence, keyword extraction becomes an essential initial step for document retrieval.
 The module creates a query using keywords of input text to retrieve relevant documents.
 We use Rapid Automatic Keyword Extraction (RAKE) described in \cite{rose2010automatic}.
 RAKE involves three sub-modules - \begin{enumerate} \item \textbf{Candidate selection} extracts all potential keywords (words, phrases and concepts). \item \textbf{Properties calculation} measures the candidate's indication of being a keyword.
 For example, a likely keyword is a candidate in the title of a book. \item \textbf{Scoring and selecting keywords} scores the candidates by either combining the properties into a formula or utilizes a machine learning technique to determine the probability of a candidate being a keyword.
 The final set are the keywords with a score above an empirical threshold.
 This assigns the keywords to an article, with their respective scores representing their importance in the article.
 Some examples of the extracted keywords are given in table \ref{tab:keyword}. \end{enumerate}

-Keyword extraction module uses the keywords to query over the knowledge bases (proprietary set of indexed documents, such as Wikipedia, or a Web search engine like Google search and Bing search) using an information-retrieval system.
+Keyword extraction and document retrieval module uses the keywords to query over the knowledge bases (proprietary set of indexed documents, such as Wikipedia, or a Web search engine like Google search and Bing search) using an information-retrieval system.
 The result of this document retrieval stage is a set of relevant documents.

 Although the set of documents is relevance-ranked, the top entities are probably not credible enough.
 Keyword relevance is not an appropriate ranking metric for a credibility scoring system.
 The existence of a highly relevant and large document full of fake news is easily possible.
 Therefore, we rely on other modules to check document credibility.